 Advanced Placement (AP) examinations of the College Entrance Examination Board may be used for advanced placement credit.
 Specific college course credits will be granted for scores of three, four, or five on the examinations.
 An official AP score report must be forwarded from ETS to Wilmington University.
 Wilmington University does not charge students for transferring these credits.
-Contact the Office of Academic Advising for procedures required to initiate an evaluation of transfer credit.
+Contact the Student Academic Advising and Success Center for procedures required to initiate an evaluation of transfer credit.